Foundation Programmes 2022-2024

 Timetable for Foundation Programme Recruitment:

-Applications are invited for nine Foundation Academic Programmes in the Northern Ireland Foundation School commencing August 2021.
-Please see below for details of the programmes.
+Applications are invited for nine Specialised Foundation Programmes in the Northern Ireland Foundation School commencing August 2022.
+Please see below for details of the programmes

 Successful applicants can complete a Certificate/Diploma in Academic Medicine through Queen’s University Belfast, details of which are available below: